 take the place of a sequence of statements, such as several

 ALTER TABLE ...
 ADD COLUMN, and then several

-InnoDB Tables for full
+InnoDB and Online DDL for full details.

 An additional effect of this change occurs for consistent-read

 transactions that try to reread data from a table which was

 session.
 Instead of receiving an empty set, the transaction will